 Treating Periodontal Disease: Non-surgical and surgical

-Scaling and root planing (SRP) is still considered the gold standard for non-surgical therapy to address periodontal disease.
-The AAP advises that periodontal disease should always be treated in the “least invasive and most cost-effective manner.”7 Dental hygienists understand that scaling removes biofilm and calculus from the teeth and that root planing involves a degree of smoothing the root surface to prevent periodontal bacteria from sticking to it.
-This does not mean obtaining a glassy smooth cementum, but just enough so that the bacterial toxins are effectively removed.7 Explaining to patients the technicality of SRP and how it differs from a prophy may help them accept recommended treatment.
+Non-surgical periodontal therapy is still considered the gold standard to address periodontitis.
+The AAP advises that periodontal disease should always be treated in the “least invasive and most cost-effective manner.”7 Dental hygienists understand that scaling removes biofilm and calculus from teeth and root surfaces.
+This does not mean obtaining glassy smooth root surface cementum, but just enough so that the bacterial toxins are effectively removed.7 Explaining to patients the technicality of non-surgical periodontal therapy and how it differs from a prophy may help them accept recommended treatment.

 Another article released by the Journal of Periodontology focused on supra and subgingival irrigation in treating periodontal disease.
 The authors stated, “There are limited data to indicate that a single episode of subgingival irrigation provided by the therapist will enhance the efficacy of root planing.”9

-In states where dental hygienists are permitted to administer local anesthetic, the choice to anesthetize and by what method is routinely determined by the hygienist’ discretion, but there is evidence to support that the decrease in probe depths is greater in SRP cases that have utilized local anesthetic.11
+In states where dental hygienists are permitted to administer local anesthetic, the choice to anesthetize and by what method is routinely determined by the hygienist’ discretion, but there is evidence to support that the decrease in probe depths is greater in non-surgical periodontal therapy cases that have utilized local anesthetic.11

 The use of lasers in dentistry continues to be a hot topic and can even be described as controversial.
 The American Academy of Periodontology states, “At this time, there is insufficient evidence to suggest that any specific laser wavelength is superior to the traditional treatment methods of the common periodontal diseases, such as periodontitis.”12